School of Speech, Language, Hearing and Occupational Sciences Faculty & Staff

 Spring 2019 office hours: Tuesdays 1:00-2:00 & by appointment

 Ginger G. Collins, PhD, CCC-SLP is an Associate Professor in the Department of Communicative Sciences and Disorders and the University of Montana where she also directs the MARVEL (Motivational Adolescent Research in Vocabulary & Expressive Literacy) Lab.
-Dr. Collins is also director of the CSD Post-Baccalaureate Leveling Program.
 Before initiating her doctoral program in communication sciences and disorders, Dr. Collins worked as a speech-language pathologist in a variety of settings, including hospitals, schools, rehabilitation centers, Head Start centers, home health, and early intervention programs.
 Her practical experiences have significantly influenced her desire to further clinical translational research.
 Dr. Collins has three primary lines of research.
 The first involves increasing motivation and counseling to foster engagement in literacy activities in adolescents with language/literacy deficits, and she has collaborated with comic book illustrators in language enrichment and in literacy intervention programs that involve creating comic books.
 The second involves effective morphological and vocabulary awareness strategies to improve reading comprehension with an emphasis on service delivery models.
 The third is in the scholarship of teaching and learning in communicative sciences and disorders, including interprofessional education.
 Dr. Collins is also beginning to explore the school-based speech-language pathologist’s role in interrupting the school-to-prison pipeline in students at-risk for adjudication secondary to language-literacy differences and/or deficits.
 Dr. Collins’s research has been supported through the U.S. Department of Education.